savoirfairelinux/building-inclusive-open-source-software/docs/A-ITD.md

-# 🔧 E-ITD Inclusiveness technologies : Desktop
+# 🔧 A-ITD Inclusiveness technologies : Desktop

 !!!
 Info "In this module"
     This module gives a comprehensive list of accessibility testing tools (both